About Beyond the Habit

 Sister Erin McDonald

-Originally from Massachusetts, Erin had an early connection with the Sisters of St. Joseph of Boston.
+Originally from Massachusetts, Sister Erin had an early connection with the Sisters of St. Joseph of Boston.
 “When I was a child, my grandmother took me to work with her at St. Raphael’s Convent in Boston.
 She sat me in the kitchen with her while she cooked for the sisters.
 Those sisters influenced my earliest memories,” she recalls fondly.

 Sister Colleen Gibson